-New Orleans Beignets are a fried powdered sugar coated pastry traditional in New Orleans and Creole cuisine.
+These made from scratch New Orleans Beignets are a fried powdered sugar coated pastry traditional in New Orleans and Creole cuisine.
 They're served sweet and hot for breakfast, brunch and dessert covered with copious amounts of powdered sugar.

-Beignets are a yeast dough fritter that are typically made in 2 inch squares.
-That being said, I've also had round beignets that look a lot like a hush puppy.
+What is a beignet?
+Beignets are a famous Louisiana classic yeast dough fritter that are typically made in 2 inch squares.
+That being said, I've also had round beignets that look a lot like hushpuppies.
 There's a local restaurant here in town, that serves them filled with pastry cream similar to a cream puff, drizzled with chocolate.
 Whether they're served in the traditional manner of a generous dusting of powdered sugar or a hybrid filled with cream, beignets are difficult to resist with a cup of café au lait.

 - What flour should I use to make beignets?
 I choose bread flour for this easy beignets recipe.
-The main difference between bread flour and all purpose flour have different percentages of protein.
-The extra protein in bread flour will result in a higher “rise.”
-It's my choice for making sweet and savory breads, such as these beignets and also homemade pizza dough.
-That said, you can certainly use all purpose flour in this recipe with no other adjustments.
+The main difference between bread flour and all purpose flour is, they have different percentages of protein.
+The extra protein in bread flour will result in a higher rise to the pastry dough.
+It's my first choice for making sweet and savory breads, such as these beignets and also homemade pizza dough.
+That said, you can certainly use all purpose flour in this recipe with no other adjustments needed.

 - Traditional beignets can also be made using a choux pastry which is the same sort of egg pastry used for making cream puffs and eclairs.
 This recipe features a slightly sweet yeast dough that's my personal favorite.

-- The best way to dust with powdered sugar, is to use a large paper bag.
-Put about one cup of powdered sugar in the bag and as soon as the beignets come out of the oil, drop them while still hot into the bag.
+- The best way to dust beignets with powdered sugar is to use a large paper bag.
+Put about one cup of powdered sugar into the bag and as soon as the beignets come out of the oil, drop them while still hot into the bag.
 Fold down the top to close the bag then shake vigorously to coat.
-It’s a good idea to have extra powdered sugar on hand just in case it’s needed.
+The kids love helping with this step!

 It's expected that beignets should have that coveted air pocket that forms after frying.
 The airy center demonstrates the rise of the dough.
-Bread flour gives a beautiful texture to the exterior with a lighter interior.
+Bread flour gives a beautiful texture to the exterior with a light and airy interior.

-Beignets are traditionally served for breakfast or brunch but, can certainly be enjoyed as a dessert.
-There's no wrong time of day to enjoy a hot, sweet, deep fried pastry.
+Beignets are traditionally served for breakfast or brunch, but can certainly be enjoyed as a dessert.
+There's no wrong time of day to enjoy a hot, sweet, deep fried French pastry.